 Egyptian Army Ousts Pres.
 Morsi From Power In Face Of Popular Protests

-Now joining us to talk more about the latest is Gilbert Achcar.
-He grew up in Lebanon, is currently a professor at the School of Oriental and African Studies of the University of London.
-His books include The Clash of Barbarisms: The Making of the New World Disorder, which is published in 13 languages; Perilous Power, the Middle East and U.S. Foreign Policy, co-authored with Noam Chomsky; the critically acclaimed The Arabs and the Holocaust: The Arab-Israeli War of Narratives; and most recently, The People Want a Radical Exploration of the Arab Uprising.
+Gilbert Achcar is a professor at the School of Oriental and African Studies at the University of London.
+His books include The Clash of Barbarisms: The Making of the New World Disorder, which is published in 13 languages; Perilous Power: The Middle East and U.S. Foreign Policy, coauthored with Noam Chomsky; the critically acclaimed Arabs and the Holocaust: The Arab-Israeli War of Narratives; and most recently, The People Want a Radical Exploration of the Arab Uprising.

 Thank you so much for joining us.

 PROF. GILBERT ACHCAR, SCHOOL OF ORIENTAL AND AFRICAN STUDIES, UNIV.
 OF LONDON: Thank you.
 Nice to talk to you.

 NOOR: What is the role of the United States in all of this?
 I mean, they were perfectly happy supporting Mubarak for decades with the military in power.
 But what role have they played in this situation, and what role might the U.S. play moving forward?